 It is also important to appoint an alternate or successor agent.
 It’s always good to have a backup plan.

 Talk to the agents and inform them of their responsibilities.
+Make sure they understand how to get Power of Attorney for an elderly parent and how to set up Power of Attorney.
 Explain what it means to be a POA agent.
 It is best to discuss these matters with an attorney present.
 By the end of the discussion, the responsibilities of the agents should be made clear.
 It has to be evident that they are committed to take on the job.

 Make use of downloadable forms to draft a POA document and consult an attorney.